rangle/angular-training-slides/slides/src/content/introduction.md

 }
 ```

-- Import statement gives you access to Angular components
+- `import` statement gives you access to Angular components
-- `@Component` is a decorator function that tells Angular this class is a component
+- `@Component` is a decorator that tells Angular this class is a component
-- `selector` is the way you intend to reference the component.
-Used like an HTML tag `<app-root></app-root>`
+- `selector` is the way you intend to reference the component
+  - Used like an HTML tag `<app-root></app-root>`
-- `template` is what gets rendered onto the page.
-For web applications, this is HTML
+- `template` is what gets rendered onto the page
-- `styles` are css stylesheets that get applied to your component
+- `styles` are CSS that get applied to your component
 - `AppComponent` is a class that decides how the component should act

 ---